ricmmartins/glusterfs-azure-shared-disks/README.md

 UUID=f0b4e401-e9dc-472e-b9ca-3fa06a5b2e22   /datadrive   xfs   defaults,nofail   1   2
 ```

-## Installing GlusterFS on Linux VM01
+## Install GlusterFS on Linux VM01

 Please note that in my case the IPs 192.168.1.4 and 192.168.1.4 are the private ip's from VM01 and VM02.
 Add those configuration on the /etc/hosts
 ```azurepowershell-interactive